dandi/dandi-hub/README.md

 1. Create the GitHub OAuth App id/token: GitHub settings -> Developer settings -> Oauth Apps.
 We have done this via a bot GitHub user account (e.g. dandibot).
-You will need to set Homepage URL TODO(satra whats this supposed to be) and the Authorization callback URL.
+You will need to set Homepage URL (e.g., `https://hub.dandiarchive.org`) and the Authorization callback URL (e.g.
+`https://hub.dandiarchive.org/hub/oauth_callback`).
 This can be set to a subdomain, just be sure to set this to the same value as `ingress` in `group_vars/all` and also set up the CNAME route via Route 53.

 1. Set up an AWS CI instance with these authorized roles (see [this blog post](https://mast-labs.stsci.io/2019/02/zero-to-jupyterhub-with-ansible) for more details):